nextcloud/desktop/doc/troubleshooting.rst

 Effectively debugging software requires as much relevant information as can be obtained.
 To assist the ownCloud support personnel, please try to provide as many relevant logs as possible.
 Log output can help with tracking down problems and, if you report a bug, log output can help to resolve an issue more quickly.

+The client log file is often the most helpful log to provide.

 Obtaining the Client Log File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To obtain the client log file:
+There are several ways to produce log files.
+The most commonly useful is enabling
+logging to a temporary directory, described first.

+Note: Client log files contain file and folder names, metadata, server urls and
+other private information.
+Only upload them if you are comfortable sharing the
+information.
+Logs are often essential for tracking down a problem though, so
+please consider providing them to developers privately.

+Logging to a Temporary Directory
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Open the ownCloud Desktop Client.